CloudLabs-MOC/MS-900-Lab-Content/Instructions/Module-5-Licensing.md

    ![](Images/ms900L5I3.png)

-1. To Unassign licenses, Select the users for which you want to unassign licenses.
+1. To Unassign licenses, Select the users checkbox for which you want to unassign licenses.

 1. Select **Unassign licenses**.
 In the Unassign licenses box, select **Unassign**.